rlennon/Doodle/content/SLA.md

 ## Service Level Agreement
 Here, at Doodle, out customers are always given top priority.
-Our goal is ensure customers satisfion, at all times, with our products and all interactions with our team.
+Our goal is ensure customers satisfaction, at all times, with our products and all interactions with our team.

 ## Business Hours
 Our hours of business are from Monday to Friday from 9am to 5pm GMT.
 We are closed on public holidays in Ireland.